Cecil Orr

-David Cecil Orr was Dean of Derry from 1984 until his retirement in 1997.
+David Cecil Orr (11 September 1933 – 11 November 2022) was Dean of Derry from 1984 until his retirement in 1997.

-Born in September 1933 he was educated at Trinity College, Dublin where he met his Dublin born wife Valerie and ordained in 1958.
+Born on 11 September 1933, Orr was educated at Trinity College, Dublin where he met his Dublin born wife Valerie and ordained in 1958.
 After a curacy at Drumragh he held incumbencies at Convoy, Maghera and Mountfield before his appointment to the deanery.

 He was Succeeded by the Rev’d Dr William W Morton as Dean of St Columb's and Rector of the Parish of Templemore.